 You can export job results from Arm Treasure Data directly to Google Sheets.
 In Google Sheets, you can then further analyze your data and uncover key business insights.

-Up to 2 million cells for spreadsheets that are created in or converted to Google Sheets.
-Read more here.
+You can transfer up to 2 million cells for spreadsheets that you created in or converted to Google Sheets.
+Read more from Google Help.